rien333/numbersense-vae/thesis/README.md

 1. Visual number sense is a purely *automatic* appreciation of the sensory world.
-It can be characterized as "sudden", or as visible at a glance (Dehaene 2011, p57; Zhang et al. 2016). *Convolutional neural networks* (CNNs) not only showcase excellent performance in extracting visual features from complicated natural images (Mnih et al. 2015; Krizhevsky, Sutskever, and Hinton 2012; for visual number sense and CNNs see Zhang et al. 2016), but are furthermore functionally inspired by the visual cortex of animals (specifically cats, see LeCun and Bengio 1995).
+It can be characterized as "sudden", or as visible at a glance (Dehaene 2011, p57; J. Zhang, Ma, et al. 2016).
+    *Convolutional neural networks* (CNNs) not only showcase excellent performance in extracting visual features from complicated natural images (Mnih et al. 2015; Krizhevsky, Sutskever, and Hinton 2012;
+    for visual number sense and CNNs see J. Zhang, Ma, et al. 2016), but are furthermore functionally inspired by the visual cortex of animals (specifically cats, see LeCun and Bengio 1995).
 CNNs mimicking aspects of the animal visual cortex thus make them an excellent candidate for modeling automatic neural coding by means of numerosity percepts.

 2. The directness of visual number entails that no interposition of external processes is required for numerosity perception, at least